SCEDC/tutorials/pds-lambda-docker/README.md

 ![Adding AmazonS3FullAccess](graphics/IAM_s3_full_access.png)

+   Do the same for CloudwatchLogsFullAccess.
+This may be required for debugging the Lambda function.

 7. Enter a name and description for the role, and click "Create Role."

    This is what your permissions should look like: